 A portion of the city is now covered by the Center City Form Based Code.
 A form based code is a land development regulation that fosters predictable built results and a high-quality public realm by using physical form as the organizing principle for the code.

 Parcels of land may be moved from one zoning district to another at the request of the property’s owner with the recommendation of the Planning Commission and the approval of City Council.
-For instructions about how to file for a zoning amendment click here.
+For instructions about how to file for a zoning amendment see the General Filing page.
 If the requested use of the property being rezoned is different than the use defined as appropriate for the area by the Norman 2025 Land Use and Transportation Plan (Norman Plan 2025), the land use plan must be amended as well.